deniskyashif/thesis/README.md

-Finite-state automata and transducer implementations including operations on these devices.
+Finite-state device constructions and operations.